BrainSymphony: A parameter-efficient multimodal foundation model for brain dynamics with limited data: Methods

-The training objective is a masked mean squared error:
+The training objective is a masked mean squared error (MSE) loss:

-This loss encourages the model to learn biologically grounded node embeddings that preserve the topology, polarity, and asymmetry of brain connectivity graphs.
+By focusing only on masked edges, the model is encouraged to infer missing connections from global structural cues rather than memorizing observed entries.

-\subsection{Multimodal Fusion of fMRI and Structural Connectivity Representations}
+This objective compels the model to learn embeddings that faithfully preserve the topology, polarity, and asymmetry of brain networks.
+In practice, it forces each ROI’s embedding to encode not only its immediate neighborhood but also higher-order patterns such as modularity, hubness, and inter-network bridges.
+These rich structural embeddings provide a biologically grounded complement to the spatiotemporal representations from fMRI, ensuring that multimodal fusion in BrainSymphony integrates both dynamic activity and its anatomical substrate.

-The brain's functional and structural organization offer complementary insights into its computation.
-While fMRI captures the dynamic evolution of activity across regions of interest (ROIs), structural connectivity encodes the physical architecture that constrains such dynamics.
-Integrating these two modalities enables the model to learn representations that are both functionally expressive and anatomically grounded.
-This multimodal perspective is critical for characterizing individual variability, improving generalization across cognitive or clinical populations, and supporting downstream neurocognitive inference.
+\subsection{Multimodal fusion of fMRI and structural connectivity representations}

-To achieve this, we introduce a modular fusion framework that combines the latent embeddings learned independently from fMRI and structural connectomes.
-The fused representations encode both the temporal activity patterns and the underlying white matter scaffolding, thereby forming richer node-level embeddings for each subject.
+Functional and structural imaging capture complementary dimensions of brain organization.
+Functional MRI reflects the dynamic evolution of activity across regions of interest (ROIs), revealing temporal dependencies and state-dependent fluctuations.
+In contrast, diffusion-derived structural connectivity encodes the white-matter scaffold that constrains these dynamics, shaping both local interactions and large-scale network topology.
+A multimodal fusion of these signals is therefore essential: it yields representations that are not only sensitive to ongoing neural dynamics but also anchored to the anatomical pathways through which those dynamics unfold (Fig.~\ref{fig:schematic}c, right).
+This perspective is particularly valuable for capturing individual variability, improving generalization to new populations, and enabling clinically meaningful inference.